-In FFY 2018, CMV traffic enforcement will be focused along identified high-crash routes, interstate corridors, work-zones, and other areas as crash-reduction statistics indicate.
-We plan to conduct "High Visible" traffic enforcement and CMV inspections in High Risk areas, in an effort to deter aggressive driver behaviors.
-Traffic enforcement will target seat belt violations, and those moving violations which have been identified as major contributing factors in fatality and injury crashes: Failure to Yield, Driving Left of Center, and Disregard for Traffic Control, Careless Operation, Following Too Close, and Exceeding Posted or Safe Speed.
-We will supplement regular duty hours with approximately 6,000 overtime hours dedicated to traffic enforcement, available to 136 MCSAP-Certified inspectors.
+In FFY 2019, traffic enforcement will be focused along identified high-crash routes, interstate corridors, work-zones (to include locations prior to work zones), and other areas as crash-reduction statistics indicate.
+We plan to conduct "High Visible" traffic enforcement in High Risk areas, in an effort to deter aggressive driving behaviors of both CMV and non-CMV drivers.
+Traffic enforcement will target seat belt violations, and those moving violations which have been identified as major contributing factors in fatality and injury crashes: Failure to Yield, Driving Left of Center, Disregard for Traffic Control, Careless Operation, Following Too Close, Exceeding Posted or Safe Speed, and Texting / Using Hand-Held Mobile Telephone Device While Operating a CMV.
+We will supplement regular duty hours with approximately 6,000 overtime hours dedicated to traffic enforcement, available to 138 MCSAP-Certified inspectors.
 This should produce approximately 4,000 inspections / traffic violations.
-By policy, the appropriate level NAS inspection will be conducted with all MCSAP CMV traffic enforcement activities.
+By policy, the appropriate level NAS inspection will be conducted with all CMV traffic enforcement activities.
+All non-CMV traffic enforcement activities will be conducted in accordance with the MCSAP Comprehensive Policy.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2018.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

 Enter Projected Goals (Number of Stops only)

-Yes No Traffic Enforcement Activities FY 2018
+Yes No Traffic Enforcement Activities FY 2019

-۲ $\bigcirc$ CMV with Inspection 4000
+( CMV with Inspection 4000

-$\bigcirc$ ۲ CMV without Inspection
+(6) CMV without Inspection

-$\bigcirc$ ۲ Non-CMV
+( Non-CMV 200

-۲ 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 2000
+• 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 2000